Society, Charitable Societies, Trust, Foundation – Indian NGO.

 Unlike trusts, societies may be dissolved.
 Dissolution must be approved by at least three-fifths of the society’s members.
 Upon dissolution, and after the settlement of all debts and liabilities, the funds and property of the society may not be distributed among the members of the society.
 Rather, the remaining funds and property must be given or transferred to some other society, preferably one with similar objects as the dissolved entity.

 Societies are membership organizations that may be registered for charitable purposes.
 A governing council or a managing committee usually manages societies.
 Societies are governed by the Societies Registration Act 1860, which has been adopted by various states.
 Unlike trusts, societies may be dissolved.
-The Societies Registration Act governs societies, 1860, which is an all-India Act.
-Many states, however, have variants on the Act.
+The Societies Registration Act, of 1860, is an all-India Act.
+Many states, however, have variants of the Act.